philippdre/omniCLIP/README.md

---max-mismatch | Maximal number of mismatches that is allowed per read (default: 2) --mask_flank_mm | Do not consider mismatches in the N bp at the ends of reads for diagnostic event modelling --seed | Set a seed for the random number generators
+--max-mismatch | Maximal number of mismatches that is allowed per read (default: 2) --mask_flank_mm | Do not consider mismatches in the N bp at the ends of reads for diagnostic event modelling --seed | Set a seed for the random number generators --pv | Bonferroni corrected p-value cutoffs for peaks in bed-file

 ## Examples